r4qq/not-so-well-made-sokoban/README.md

 # It's really not-so-good-sokoban
-It's just for learning purposes
+It's just for learning purposes.
 Mr Terry A. Davis wouldn't like it, it's overcomplicated.

 # Built with: